Heat Exposure Injury Lawsuit in California

-Heatstroke is a common form of injury occurring during the summer and happens when someone's body temperature rises to 104 degrees or higher while being exposed to the sun.
+Heatstroke, a severe and potentially life-threatening condition, is a common form of injury during the summer.
+It occurs when someone's body temperature rises to 104 degrees or higher while being exposed to the sun.

 Temperatures throughout the San Fernando Valley and the Los Angeles region have set records in recent years.
 These extreme heatwaves have led to alerts and warnings.